MSCI-245-342/lab-hw-basicbooks/instructions.md

 ```
 Book.destroy(1)
 ```
-and then list the movies again to verify it is gone:
+and then list the books again to verify it is gone:
 ```
 Book.find_each { |b| puts b.title }
 ```